 I will also quickly touch on goose vs duck down.
 Goose down is generally considered better as its cluster size is larger than duck as a goose is a bigger bird than a duck!
 Goose down is the premium product but there is still high grade duck down out there which should not be overlooked.

 The Microlight Alpine has 143g of 750 fill power goose down (size L) in a stitch through design.
-The stitch through design helps create a comfortable fit that has great freedom of movement which is ideal for a mid layer as its a layer with an intended semi active and active end use in mind.
+The stitch through design helps create a comfortable fit that has great freedom of movement which is ideal for a mid layer as it’s a layer with an intended semi active and active end use in mind.
+However this is where the first problems come into play.
+If you are active in this layer then you will very quickly overheat as Rab have decided to put fill under the armpits.
+When was the last time you had cold armpits?
+It is something that never happens when you are active.
+Once you sweat into the down it stays damp.

-The Pertex face fabric that Rab uses on the Microlight is rather basic and they only use it on their entry level jackets and the performance sadly shows, with the rain sadly wetting out the face fabric very quickly in light conditions.
+The Pertex face fabric that Rab uses on the Rab Microlight Alpine is rather basic and they only use it on their entry level jackets and the performance sadly shows.
+The rain sadly wetting out the face fabric very quickly in light conditions.
 The down is coated with a hydrophobic treatment which helps resist saturation but its hard to notice in real world situations and with a substance that has such a high surface area as down clusters I really doubt its effectiveness in combatting waters strong bonding force which will clump the down together in damp conditions.
 I noticed the down in certain areas clumping readily in damp conditions.

 Rab do use a slightly lighter interior fabric to allow the down to loft more towards you than outwards to the cold exterior, this is such a clever design choice.